-Date Class Content & Required Evaluation Teaching Strategies Readings or any Pre-class Preparation Type of Assessment Due Date Value of Final Grade Week 1 Introduction to the course: Jan 8-12 Review the Course Syllabus, including the Course Schedule section.
+Date Class Content & Required E Evaluation Teaching Strategies Readings or any Pre-class Preparation Type of Assessment Due Date Value of Final Grade Week 1: Jan 8- 12 Review the Course Syllabus, Course Schedule, and Calendar.
 Review the requirements for all assignments.
-Familiarize yourself with the course materials and readings.
-Week 2 Jan 15- 19 Unit 1: Basics of Nutritional Sciences Unit 1 course notes Unit 1 quiz Monday, January 22 by 11:55pm 3%
+Familiarize yourself with the course materials, textbook, and readings.